 This bill introduces a new senior citizen credit in Minnesota designed to provide financial assistance to homeowners aged 65 and older.
 To be eligible for this credit, the property must be classified as a homestead, owned and occupied by the senior, and have a total household income not exceeding $96,000.
 Additionally, the property must have been owned and occupied as a homestead for at least five years, and the owners must not be participating in the senior citizens' property tax deferral program.
-The credit amount is based on the net tax on the property, capped at $500, and applications must be submitted to the county assessor by March 1 of the year prior to the taxes payable year.
+The credit amount is based on the net tax on the property, capped at $500, with applications due to the county assessor by March 1 of the year prior to the taxes payable year.

 Statutes affected: Introduction: 273.1392, 273.1393, 275.065, 276.04